Villa Dálmine: History

 At the end of the 1950s the "Dálmine SAFTA" factory, sited in the city of Campana, Buenos Aires Province, founded a social club with the purpose of allowing its employees to practice sports.
 The club was named "Villa Dálmine", and established its first location on Chiclana street in that city.

 The color adopted for the club was violet, therefore the club and its fans have been familiarly called "El Viola" (an expression derived from the word "violeta" in Spanish) since then.
-In 1960 Dálmine joins Liga Campanense de Fútbol with a team mostly formed by workers and administrative employees of the company.
-One year later Villa Dálmine affiliated to Torneo de Aficionados (currently Primera D), becoming champion that same year and subsequently promoting to the upper division, Primera C. The team scored the most goals and received the fewest goals during that season.
+In 1960, Dálmine joined Liga Campanense de Fútbol with a team mostly formed by workers and administrative employees of the company.
+One year later, Villa Dálmine became affiliated with Torneo de Aficionados (currently Primera D), becoming champion that same year, and subsequently was promoted to the upper division, Primera C. The team scored the most goals and received the fewest goals during that season.

 The 1963 team that won the Primera C title.

 That first champion was coached by José "Perico" Marante and the most frequent line-up was: Masuelli, Gutiérrez, Coronel, Dopazo, Chiarle, Monteiro, Burián, Menéndez, Montero, Cesáreo, Torello and Moyano.
 Most of those players were professionals unlike Primera D players, who usually are amateur and they had other jobs to make a living.
 In 1963, two years after promoting to Primera C, Villa Dálmine won another title, promoting to Primera B Metropolitana.
 Because two teams had finished the season sharing the first position with 52 points each, a playoff series had to be played in order to determine a champion.
 The rival was All Boys and Dálmine won the series, after the first game ended 0–0 and the second was won by El Viola 1–0.

 Peruvian Jorge Benítez, a skilled player, was the most notable footballer of that team.
 He is also regarded by fans as the best Dálmine player ever.